 Optimum was my puppy’s diet for his first few months, we had no problems with it, and he loved it!
-It’s ideal for all breeds between 2 and 12 months of age.
+It’s ideal for all breeds and dogs between 2 and 12 months of age.

 It’s Australian made with calcium, proteins and prebiotics which are necessary for helping your pup grow.
-It also contains no artificial colours or flavours.
-To make the wet food purchasing more affordable, you can purchase the cans in bulk online.
+Good to know is that it contains no artificial colours or flavours.
+To make the wet food purchasing more affordable, you can buy the cans in bulk online.

 Should I make my own puppy food?

 Although cooking and preparing your own dog food for your puppy may seem like the best idea, its hard to meet all their nutritional needs with a homemade diet.
 Like baby formula, puppy food is specifically crafted and researched to best suit the needs of your developing pup.